The Center for English as a Second Language (CESL) at the University of Arizona offers English courses to the Tucson community.

 1. Analyze course offerings and session dates:

-Evening classes are offered for two hours (6:00 to 8:00 pm), two nights per week (Mondays & Wednesdays or Tuesdays & Thursdays) for a total of 30 hours of instruction.
+Our Fall and Spring evening classes are offered for two hours (6:00 to 8:00 pm), two nights per week (Mondays & Wednesdays or Tuesdays & Thursdays) for a total of 30 hours of instruction.
 Regular sessions start in January, March, August, and October of each year.
+Our summer program offers two hour classes at 3:00 p.m. or 6:00 p.m.
+(Mondays & Wednesdays or Tuesdays & Thursdays).

-Our next session is Spring II 2017 , which will be offered from March 20th to May 9th, 2017.
+Our next session is Summer 2017 , which will be offered from June 12th to August 3rd, 2017.
 For more information about the courses we will offer, please see our: Course Descriptions and Schedule.
-After summer break, we will have the Fall I 2017 session, which will be offered from August 14th to October 13th.
+After summer session, we will have the Fall I 2017 session, which will be offered from August 21th to October 13th.

 2. Apply and Pay: